pydio/pydio-doc-admin-guide/1_installation_guide/1_quick_start.md

 [:image-popup:1_installation_guide/getting_started_global_configuration.png]

 - **Configuration Storage:** defines a basic storage type for all Pydio configuration data.
 These are the internal application data (users definitions, workspaces parameters, etc), not the actual business data (your files).
-Use a DB-based storage, the no-db is still active for backward compatibiliy but should be considered as deprecated.
+Use a DB-based storage, the no-db is still active for backward compatibility but should be considered as deprecated.
 You can use a MySQL, PostgreSQL or Sqlite server.
 The latter is a good option for a quick start, as it will create a simple in-file DB in your Pydio data folder.
 You should use MySQLi with php7.

 [:image-popup:1_installation_guide/getting_started_storage_configuration.png]